Jallarhorn documentation

 An alert rule has a sensor, a comparison operator (>, <, ==, etc.), and two thresholds: warn and error.
 The alert engine runs every 30 seconds; when a sample crosses a threshold, an alert opens with that severity.
 Alerts auto-resolve when the underlying value crosses back.
 Duplicate suppression keeps a flapping sensor from generating storms.

 Operators can acknowledge an alert (silences further notifications without closing it) or resolve it (closes immediately, even if the underlying value is still over threshold).
 Auto-resolve fires when the sensor returns to OK for the configured cooldown period.
+Every notification (webhook, Slack, Teams, Discord, email, push) names the affected device and sensor; the outbound webhook payload additionally carries the device address, sensor status, severity, alert id, and timestamp.

 Dependency suppression